Book Groups

 We will tackle one long classic novel every winter, dividing it up into shorter sections and meeting six times over the course of three months to work our through it.

 This book group is moderated by Cindy Haiken, Readers’ Advisory Librarian.
-Contact Cindy at chaiken@wallingfordlibrary.org for details.
+Registration is not required.
+Contact Cindy at chaiken@wallingfordlibrary.org for more details.

 Truth Be Told: Nonfiction Book Group